Education & Credentials

 Career Pivots

 I started in mechanical test engineering, transitioned into embedded software development, moved into systems engineering, and eventually led a team of engineers.
-Along the way I sat on hiring panels, reviewed hundreds of resumes, and learned firsthand what actually gets engineers noticed — and what gets them filtered out.
+Along the way I sat on both sides of the promotion table — building my own case for advancement and deciding who got promoted on my team — and learned firsthand what actually gets engineers noticed, trusted with more, and moved up.

 My Story